 Rituximab is an antibody, which activates your immune system to attack the cancer cells.
-Methotrexate, cytarabine, ifosfamide and etopside are cytostatics.
+Vincristine, methotrexate, cyclophosphamide and doxorubicin are cytostatics.
 Dexamethasone is a cortisone preparation.
 Calcium folinate is a form of folic acid.
-Also included is filgrastim, which stimulates the bone marrow to produce white blood cells and strengthens your immune system, as well as Mesna, which is given to protect the urinary tract.
+Also included is filgrastim, which stimulates the bone marrow to produce white blood cells and strengthens your immune system.
 Each course is 21 days.
 Days 1-6 you get drips.
 Methotrexate is given via a syringe into the spinal canal on day 2.
 You take dexamethasone as tablets on days 2-6.
 Calcium folinate is given via a syringe on day 4.
 Filgrastim is given via a syringe day 8-16.
-Mesna is given via a syringe day 2-6.
-You must drink a lot during treatment to reduce the risk of problems with the urinary tract.
 During the treatment, your blood samples and any side effects are monitored.